danielrferreira/pySETTV/03 - Transform/Recode/readme.md

 # Recoding Columns
 Many times our variables/features/columns need recoding.
-Let's cover some of the cases where recoding would be benefit for your ML Model:
+Let's cover some of the cases where recoding would be benefitial for your ML Model:
 * Categorical columns need to be transformed into numerical columns to be used in formula-based algorithms (Regressions, NN, SVM, k-NN and many others):
   - One-Hot Encodding: Binary Dummies for each category.
   - Label Encoding: Simple Mapping of values (A -> 1, B -> 2).